Visiting Bali? Take your pick of the island’s three climates: hot, hot, or hot.

 In July and August, tourist numbers across Bali spike, which usually means rates spike, too.
 This is Bali’s dry season, but plan ahead and travel wisely as prices may increase by 50%.
 Temperatures remain consistent year-round on this island (sitting around 28°C), but the air is less humid during the high season.

 This is arguably the best time to travel to Bali.
-In May, June and September crowds die down, but weather says nice.
+In May, June and September crowds die down, but the weather stays nice.
 While you should expect a bit of balminess in the air, this time of year especially attracts Aussies, as they are better acclimated to slightly humid climates.
 Travel more spontaneously during these months, as fares are low.

 If you’re looking to relax on the beach, avoid Bali from October to April.
 This is the wet season, which means rain almost every day.
 It’s easy to find great deals, but it’s hard to take part in any of the island’s popular activities.
 If you’re looking to travel to eastern parts of Indonesia such as Papua, though, this is the best time to travel, as these islands remain dry.